 To configure wireless security options:

 - 1. Click Wireless from the main menu. - 2.
 Click Primary Network from the left side menu.
 Field descriptions are listed below the screen example.
-This example shows the settings when the modem is in the 2.4GHz band.

 Wireless default values are discussed in Understanding Default Values and Logins on page 8.